Ques: What is the best way to check if what we eat is working nutritionally?

 My opinion – all the above and any other side effect is highly individualistic.
 Regardless of the researches and case studies which are almost negligible if you compare it against the world’s total population; none of the above stands true and can be applied universally.

-Fat – my family or for that matter, entire community has strived on dairy fat.
+Fat – my family or for that matter, our entire community has strived on dairy fat.
 Back in my father’s teens, they would just not survive, but stayed super healthy on Ghee (with all dairy), wheat, local vegetable (may be a couple of options), dal’s, etc. A super mixed diet with no CVD records.
 I have known wrestlers (from energy and nutrition perspective) and many sportsmen (like my father) who would be given extra ‘ghee’ for energy.
+The caveat though is that they never ate processed food.

 So it can’t be wrong or bad for health.
 I and several others are living examples if someone likes to argue.